marcusscomputer/EDStatusPanel/README.md

 The bottom left is simply a collection of received chat messages, with the latest message on top.

 The bottom right is an exploration log of the current session.
 It shows quite a number of things, such as FSS results, details of scanned orbital bodies... etc. It also shows if a planet has been discovered previously (D), if it has been mapped with the DSS (M) and if it is landable (L).
 In addition it highlights if a system scan is completed.
 Further, it lets you know if POI's have been found on the planet, and if so, how many, plus, their names with distance.

+## Web server
+My local installation uses PHP 8.0, may work with 7.x also.
+I have been told that sometimes there could be a permissions issue on the folder and/or files in the web server, should you see a black page when opening panel.php .